 Easter egg hunts are great for keeping the little ones entertained.
 They’re a load of fun, an activity that can be organised outside or inside and they’re also kind on your hard-earned cash – in most cases you can just use things you’ve already got in the house.

-Another good thing about an Easter egg hunt is that it doesn’t take long to set up; however if you do have a bit of time on your hands (like us!) why not get a bit crafty and make your own egg clues?
-You can use card and coloured paper, paint, glitter, felt tip pens, crayons – anything you can get your hands on.
-If you’re strapped for prep time, all you’ll need is paper or card, a pen, and of course, plenty of chocolate!
+Another good thing about an Easter egg hunt is that it doesn’t take long to set up.
+However, if you do have a bit of time on your hands (like us!), why not get a bit crafty and make your own egg clues?
+You can use card and coloured paper, paint, glitter, felt tip pens and crayons – anything you can get your hands on, and of course, plenty of chocolate!

 5 Steps to the Perfect Easter Egg Hunt: